movpushmov/argon-router/README.md

 Router without a headache

 > [!WARNING]
-> argon-router is extermely unstable & maybe buggy.
-DO NOT USE IN PRODUCTION!
+> argon-router is not production ready yet and still may have bugs and unstable API.
+If you found bug — please report it on GitHub.

 ## Documentation